roycetech/applescript-core/README.md

 ## How to Install and Run the Project

 1. Run `make install`.
 It will install the essential libraries under `~/Library/Script Libraries`.
 It will also install basic sounds and property files under `~/applescript-core/`.
 See the ./Makefile for more information.
-2. To test that it works, open the file hello.applescript using Script Editor and run it.
+2. To test that it works, open the files inside examples using Script Editor and run them.
 3. You will see the output

 If you are working on a project that a user needs to install or run locally in a machine like a "POS", you should include the steps required to install your project and also the required dependencies if any.